UniversitaDellaCalabria/Portale-PoC/README.md

 [WiP]

 A cms template can also adopt some of the template tags that come with uniCMS.
-These takes as argument the following objects:
+These takes as argument at least the following objects:

 ````
     'website': WebSite object (cms_context.models.Website)
     'path': request.get_full_path(), eg: "/that/resource/slug-or-whatever"
-    'context': Context object (cms_context.models.WebPath)
+    'webpath': Context object (cms_contexts.models.WebPath)
     'page': Page object (cms.models.Page)
 ````

-Standing on the information taked from these objects the uniCMS template tag can create additional blocks and render many other informations.
+Standing on the informations taken from these objects uniCMS adopts also some other custom templatetags, as follows.

-Here the templatetags we use:
+These templatetags will also work in Page Blocks that would take a html template as argument.

 `cms_templates`
 - supported_languages: get settings.LANGUAGES_CODE to templates